HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 **Files must be less than 2MB in size**

-Once you've added a display name, choose or browse for the file and click upload.
-Make sure that the file name does not have unique characters (e.g., !@#$%^&*`), this will prevent the file from uploading.
+Once you've added a display name, choose or browse for the file and make sure that the file name does not have unique characters (e.g., !@#$%^&*`), this will prevent the file from uploading.
 In lieu of spaces in a file name, use hyphens instead (e.g. school-supply-list.pdf)

+Click on upload after choosing the file.

-Then, click okay and this will drop in the file.
+Then, click OK and this will drop in the file.

 <a id="paste-word"></a>